makerdao/community/governance/votes/Executive vote - July 25, 2024.md

 ### LITE-PSM-USDC-A Phase 1 Actions

-All the actions described below are part of the [first phase](https://forum.makerdao.com/t/lite-psm-usdc-a-phase-1-test-period-proposed-parameters/24644/1) in the migration process [from PSM-USDC-A to LITE-PSM-USDC-A](https://forum.makerdao.com/t/litepsm-lite-psm-usdc-a-introduction-and-overview/24512).
+The actions described below are part of the [first phase](https://forum.makerdao.com/t/lite-psm-usdc-a-phase-1-test-period-proposed-parameters/24644/1) in the migration process [from PSM-USDC-A to LITE-PSM-USDC-A](https://forum.makerdao.com/t/litepsm-lite-psm-usdc-a-introduction-and-overview/24512).

 #### PSM-USDC-A DC-IAM Parameters Update